Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Introduction

 In this paper, we investigate how to diversify the robustness evaluation datasets to make the evaluation results credible and representative.
-As shown in Figure~\ref{fig:main}, we aim to integrate the advantages of the above two directions by introducing a new protocol to generate evaluation datasets that can automatically perturb the samples to be sufficiently different from existing test samples, while maintaining the underlying unknown image-label structure with respect to a foundation model (we use a CLIP~\citep{radford2021learning} model in this paper).
+As shown in Figure~\ref{fig:main}, we aim to integrate the advantages of the above two directions by introducing a new protocol to generate evaluation datasets that can automatically perturb the samples to be sufficiently different from existing test samples, while maintaining the underlying unknown image-label structure with respect to a zoo of foundation models.
 Based on the new evaluation protocol, we introduce a new robustness metric that measures the robustness compared with the foundation model.
 Moreover, with our proposed evaluation protocol and metric, we make a study of current robust machine learning techniques to identify the robustness gap between existing models and the foundation model.
-This is particularly important if the goal of a research direction is to produce models that function reliably to have performance comparable to the foundation model.

-Therefore, our contributions in this paper are three-fold: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item We introduce a new robustness metric that measures the robustness gap between models and the foundation model. \item We introduce a new evaluation protocol to generate evaluation datasets that can automatically perturb the samples to be sufficiently different from existing test samples, while maintaining the underlying unknown image-label structure. \item We leverage our evaluation metric and protocol to conduct the very first systematic study on robustness evaluation.
-We believe that such a study is timely and significant to the community.
-Our analysis further brings us the understanding and conjectures of the behavior of the deep learning models, opening up future research directions.
+Therefore, our contributions in this paper are three-fold: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item We introduce a new robustness metric that measures the robustness gap between models and the foundation model. \item We introduce a new evaluation protocol to generate evaluation datasets that can automatically perturb the samples to be sufficiently different from existing test samples, while maintaining the underlying unknown image-label structure. \item We leverage our protocol to conduct a systematic study on robustness evaluation, providing insights about deep learning model behavior, opening up future research directions.

 \end{itemize}